 To start, I only took a max of two dogs at a time, but I took a wide range of sizes.
 Eventually, I figured out what combination of dogs works best for my home and my family.
 I also have a lot of repeats and because I know their personalities, I know what dogs will work together and which won’t!

 You can’t be afraid to say “No” to a pet owner if you think a certain dog won’t get along with others.
 For instance, there have been times where I have an older dog coming, and someone wants to bring a puppy.
 I will turn the puppy away because I know it will make the older dog miserable.

 Providing Stellar Service

-There are several things I did to build my business.
-In the beginning, I asked every client to please go online and post a review.
+There are several things I did to build my reputation.
+In the beginning, I asked every pet owner to please go online and post a review.
 I would say about half of them did it.
 I also do little things to make life a little easier… I pick up pup toys that are scattered, I’ve washed a dish or two or taken the trash out (because everyone likes to come home to a clean house!)

-However, I think the most important way to build your business is communication.
-I have conversations with my pup parents about things that I notice (like when the dog has diarrhea).
+However, I think the most important way to build your reputation is communication.
+I have conversations with my pup parents about things that I notice (like when the dog has diarrhoea).
 Sometimes they don’t know because they don’t walk them.
 Also, everybody loves pictures of their pet.

 The Key to Success

-Starting your business doesn’t need to be daunting.
-Thanks to the advice from these awesome sitters, you can provide the best experience possible for both your canine and human clients right from the get-go.
+Starting out as a dog sitter doesn’t need to be daunting.
+Thanks to the advice from these awesome sitters, you can provide the best experience possible for both your canine guests and their owners right from the get-go.